Arabic Invoice OCR: Extract Data to Excel or JSON

 Then compare the result against plain OCR output.
 The question is not which version contains more text.
 The question is which version is reviewable, importable, and consistently named across documents.
 A finance user should be able to filter the spreadsheet, compare totals, spot exceptions, and correct a field without reconstructing the original invoice layout.

 Batch consistency is the part many trials miss.
 One Arabic invoice may look excellent in a demo, while the tenth supplier layout breaks table order or changes the column names.
-A reliable Arabic invoice data capture workflow should keep the same field schema across invoices unless the document genuinely lacks a field.
+A reliable extraction workflow keeps the same field schema across invoices unless the document genuinely lacks a field.
 If the review screen or export includes source-file or page context, use it to trace questionable values back to the original document before import.

 When raw OCR libraries are no longer the right fit